Tencent/omi/docs/en_components.md

 ```

 - In line 3, we use `makeHTML` to make the component to a tag which can be used in render method.
 Of course, `Omi.makeHTML('List', List);` can also be written in the end of List component.
-- In line 9, by setting `this.childrenData`, we can pass parameters to subcomponents. `this.childrenData` is an array, which supports multiple child.
-- In line 34, we use List component in the render method. `name` attribute allows us easily find the instance of the component by using `this`. `omi-id` attribute allows us easily find the instance of the component by using `Omi.mapping['list']`.
+- In line 33, we use List component in the render method. `name` attribute allows us easily find the instance of the component by using `this`. .

-It should be noted that the `data` passed from `this.childrenData` is cloned to the subcomponents, which means if we want to change the DOM, we need to first update the `data` of the instance of subcomponent and secondly call the `update` method.
+It should be noted that the `data` passed from `data="data"` is cloned to the subcomponents by Object.assign(shallow  copy) , which means if we want to change the DOM, we recommend  that first update the `data` of the instance of subcomponent(not the parent component's data ) and secondly call the `update` method.

 In fact there are 4 way to communicate between components, it'll be explained later.